Associate Professor Amy Cosby

 Grant: Competitive Grant (Category 2: Other Public Sector)

-Funding Scheme: Department of Innovation,Industry and Science (DIIS)
+Funding Schemes: Department of Innovation,Industry and Science (DIIS)

 Total Funding: $250,000.00